-One of the most common questions when it comes to white French Bulldogs is if they have problems.
-The answer is no, white French Bulldogs are perfectly okay and don’t have any issues because of their color.
+One of the most common questions regarding white French Bulldogs is if they have problems.
+The answer is no. White French Bulldogs are perfectly okay and don’t have any issues because of their color.
 One thing to note about the White French Bulldog is that if you get a French Bulldog with a white coat and want to keep it that way, you will need to take special care of them.

 Common White French Bulldog Health Issues

-The White French Bulldog is a very healthy breed, but they are prone to some health ailments.
+The White French Bulldog is a very healthy breed but prone to some health ailments.
 This includes patellar luxation and brachycephalic syndrome.

 Patellar luxation is a condition where the knee slips out of its groove in the thigh bone.
 The dog may be able to walk on it, but it will sometimes give out and cause them to limp.
 It can also cause pain, lameness, and arthritis if the condition worsens.

 The brachycephalic syndrome occurs when there is insufficient airflow through the nasal passages because of a compressed facial structure.
 The result is difficulty breathing or snoring due to a narrowed windpipe.
-There are many other symptoms that occur with this condition as well, and it can be life-threatening if left untreated.
+Many other symptoms also occur with this condition, and it can be life-threatening if left untreated.

 White French Bulldog Healthcare

-As a Frenchie owner, always know this, French Bulldog is a breed of dog that is prone to respiratory problems, hip & elbow dysplasia, and heart disease.
-As a result, owners of the breed need to understand their breed-specific health concerns so they can help keep their pets healthy.
+As a Frenchie owner, always know this, French Bulldog is a breed of dog prone to respiratory problems, hip & elbow dysplasia, and heart disease.
+As a result, breed owners need to understand their breed-specific health concerns to help keep their pets healthy.

-The French Bulldog is also prone to skin conditions like dermatitis or allergies as well as eye diseases like cataracts.
+The French Bulldog is also prone to skin conditions like dermatitis or allergies and eye diseases like cataracts.
 We wrote extensively on this issue in a previous article here.
-The French Bulldog can be predisposed to obesity and care must be taken not to overfeed your pet.
+The French Bulldog can be predisposed to obesity, and care must be taken not to overfeed your pet.
 If left to their own devices, they will overheat.

-All of these issues are not limited to one type of Frenchie but peculiar to all.
+These issues are not limited to one type of Frenchie but are peculiar to all.
 Once you see the symptoms of these diseases/ailments in your French Bulldog, you are advised to immediately seek medical help from a professional vet doctor.